vvanholl/myresume/resume.md

 **Technical Environment**

-* AWS cloud services: More than 800 EC2 instances and heavy usage of ECS, RDS, VPC, Route 53, CloudFront, IAM
+* AWS cloud services: More than 1000 EC2 instances and heavy usage of ECS, RDS, VPC, Route 53, CloudFront, IAM
 * Configuration management and automation made with Ansible and Terraform
-* Continuous integration and delivery done with Jenkins helped by StackStorm and Artifactory
+* Continuous integration and delivery with Jenkins helped by StackStorm/Artifactory

 **Main achievements**